 - Make sure that when drafting transition plans, the student is always included.
 You can use picture choices or different methods to help your students participate in their plan.
 Also remember, transition plans are liquid, so always changing based on the student and his/her interests.
 No one is bound to “having to become an office assistant” if that is what a student reported one year.

-- Interests is easy.
+- Interests are easy.
 You know your student and you can/should ask them for input.
 You can give picture options if needed students to make choices.

 - Self-Advocacy Goals- Does the student speak up for him or herself?
 Are they able to tell you what they need or want?
 Can they request items they want?
 Can they communicate what they do or don’t like?
 Can they make choices for themselves?